ZPacks Goose Hood ReviewPrice: $65 List Pros: Warm, light, comfortable

-Similarly, another significant advantage of this hood compared to others is the size of the opening for your face.
+Similarly, another significant advantage of this hood is the size of the opening for your face.
 You can stick your head out of the opening, which eliminates the need for elastic attachment cords to keep it nearby at night; just poke your head through the hole and you have a cozy down balaclava.
 This technique also greatly enhances the comfort of a hoodless jacket.

 The hood weighs a mere 1.4 ounces!!
 It packs a tremendous amount of warmth into something that weighs less than a Snickers bar.
 This hood has much more loft that most hoods on ultralight down jackets, like the Patagonia Ultralight Down Hoodie and Mountain Hardwear Ghost Whisperer.
 Its warmth is more comparable to midweight down parkas.

 Everyone has a different shaped head and different neck length.
 If you have a giraffe-like neck, like this author does, you'd likely benefit from a slightly longer hood.
 Without specifying the exact dimensions for a custom hood, the Goose Hood does a great job at fitting a wide variety of people.